Northern Territory (NT) maritime heritage includes, but is not limited to, all of the following:

-You can dive on the wreck of the Booya in Darwin Harbour with permission from the Heritage Branch, but you cannot fish or anchor.
+You can dive on the wreck of the Booya in Darwin Harbour with permission from the Heritage Branch, but you can't fish or anchor.

-To find out if you are allowed to dive on a wreck or carry out other activities such as fishing, or if you need a permit to enter, contact the Heritage Branch.
+To find out if you're allowed to dive on a wreck or carry out other activities such as fishing, or if you need a permit to enter, contact the Heritage Branch.